milosaritonovic/itfm-cost-optimization/readme.md

 ### **How to Run**
 1. Clone the repo.
 2. Install dependencies: `pip install -r requirements.txt`
-3. Open `shg_itfm.ipynb` in Jupyter Notebook or VS Code.
+3. Open `itfm.ipynb` in Jupyter Notebook or VS Code.

 ## Data Visualizations & ML Pipeline

 ### Step 1: Data Engineering & Cleaning
 The analysis transforms raw IT asset data into actionable business insights.
 The dataset simulates real-world messiness, including missing values, duplicates, and inconsistent formats across 30+ features.
-Automated cleaning pipelines handled nulls, standardized strings, and normalized numeric columns, ensuring metrics like Monthly_Spend and Uptime_Percentage were comparable and meaningful for analysis.
+Automated cleaning pipelines handled nulls, standardized strings, and normalized numeric columns, ensuring metrics like `Monthly_Spend` and `Uptime_Percentage` were comparable and meaningful for analysis.

 ### Step 2: PCA & Dimensionality Reduction
 To handle the "Curse of Dimensionality," the project employs Principal Component Analysis (PCA).